bifravst/bifravst/docs/azure/ContinuousIntegration.md

     export TENANT_DOMAIN=<Primary domain> # e.g. "bifravstci"

-Note down the Tenant ID which you can find in the Active Directory blade:

-    export TENANT_ID=<Tenant ID> # e.g. "9a81f8ed-f7a5-408d-8d4f-af3d46cb83d3"

 ### Create subscription

 Go to the Subscriptions blade and create a new subscription for the CI tenant,